lisallreiber/de-zoomcamp-notes/week_2_workflow_orchestration/homework.md

 ## Question 4.
 Github Storage Block

-Using the `web_to_gcs` script from the videos as a guide, you want to store your flow code in a GitHub repository for collaboration with your team.
+Using the `web_to_gcs.py` script from the videos as a guide, you want to store your flow code in a GitHub repository for collaboration with your team.
 Prefect can look in the GitHub repo to find your flow code and read it.
 Create a GitHub storage block from the UI or in Python code and use that in your Deployment instead of storing your flow code locally or baking your flow code into a Docker image.

 Note that you will have to push your code to GitHub, Prefect will not push it for you.